 The Assessment and Certification Committee is a CCAC standing committee responsible for the assessment and certification of animal ethics and care programs of academic, government, and private organizations.
 The committee oversees the proper functioning of the CCAC Assessment and Certification program.

-The Committee is comprised of a chairperson and at least eleven other members that reflect, to the greatest extent possible, the diversity of the animal welfare and ethics community and society, including community representatives, veterinarians, scientists, and animal care committee members.
+The Committee is comprised of a chairperson and members that reflect, to the greatest extent possible, the diversity of the animal welfare and ethics community and society, including community representatives, veterinarians, scientists, and animal care committee members.
 They are knowledgeable about the CCAC Assessment and Certification program through participation in the animal ethics and care program of their own institution and through participation as panel members on assessment visits.

 The Committee is responsible for the following: